-If you are driving in between Waimea and Hilo on Highway 19, then don’t miss a diversion up Highway 220.
+If you are driving in between Waimea and Hilo on Highway 19, perhaps on our scenic Big Island drive plan, then don’t miss a diversion up Highway 220.
 You’ll find Highway 220 between mile markers 13 and 14.
 This rewarding diversion is Akaka Falls State Park that showcases a beautiful 442 foot tall water fall.

 To see this Akaka Falls, from the parking lot walk to the left.
 The 0.4 mile, paved path takes you through a lush rain forest and past a small stream with a small 15 foot waterfall.
-As you approach the waterfalls, you’ll hear it’s forceful flow before you get to the overlook.
+As you approach the waterfalls, you might hear its forceful flow before you get to the overlook.
 Then when you actually see it, you can just pause and admire this impressive sight.

 If you go: